I love organization. I love it when everything has a place and happily occupies that place. Labels are my friend. Marie Kondo is my spirit animal.

 You have two choices for downloading:

-- Either download this file in PDF and print it on full sheet Avery label paper (or similar), then simply cut out the labels.
+- Either download the PDF version of these labels following the instructions at the end of this post and print it on full sheet Avery label paper (or similar), then simply cut out the labels.
 (Keep in mind Avery labels come in Inkjet and Laser printer format, so make sure you get the right kind for your printer.)

 - Or if you have a Silhouette machine, email me for the SVG print & cut file.
 (I’m happy to share it, but WordPress won’t let me upload it.)
 This works with the Avery labels, and the Silhouette sticker paper.